 Air-cooled HPS grow lights are all the rage, especially since HID bulbs give off a lot of heat compared to other bulb types.
 If you’re worried about your grow room temperatures rising too high from running your HPS lights for 12 a day, go with an air-cooled system.

-Our top pick for air-cooled HPS lights is the Vivosun Hydroponic 1000W system.
-The triangular design of the hood allows for easy handling, hanging, and adjustments.
-Like any Vivosun light, this one provides consistent, stable power to the lamp for ultra-bright, high-intensity quality spectrum.
+Our top pick for air-cooled HPS lights is the iPower 1000W Dimmable System.
+The angular design of the hood allows for easy handling, hanging, and adjustments.
+Like any iPower light, this one provides consistent, stable power to the lamp for ultra-bright, high-intensity quality spectrum.